momomo/momomo.com.platform.db.transactional.Spring/README.md

    ![Stellar table](https://github.com/momomo/momomo.com.github.statics/blob/master/momomo.com.example.app.Crypto/graphics/database.stellar.table.2021.04.03.V2.jpg?raw=true)

 ### Contribute
 Send an email to `opensource{at}momomo.com` if you would like to contribute in any way, make changes or otherwise have thoughts and/or ideas on things to improve.

-### Contribute
-Send an email to `opensource{at}momomo.com` if you would like to contribute in any way, make changes or otherwise have thoughts and/or ideas on things to improve.